jamesforddesign/gobble/README.md

     composer require jfd/gobble
    ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Gobble.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Gobble.

 ## Using Gobble